jan-hofmeier/wafel_setup_mlc/README.md

 If you are using the same size media or didn't replace the media the format might not run, because the old wfs is still detected.
 To force a format see [wafel_destroy_mlc](https://github.com/jan-hofmeier/wafel_destroy_mlc)

+The mlc system titles can be downloaded using the [MLCRestorerDownloader by Xpl0itU](https://github.com/Xpl0itU/MLCRestorerDownloader)

 ## Building